--means naturally and/or reconstructed naturally occurring surface water bodies, such as creeks, streams, rivers, lakes, wetlands, estuaries, and marine waters or ground water to which a municipal separate storm sewer system (MS4) discharges.
+"Receiving waters" means naturally and/or reconstructed naturally occurring surface water bodies, such as creeks, streams, rivers, lakes, wetlands, estuaries, and marine waters or ground water to which a municipal separate storm sewer system (MS4) discharges.

-"Redevelopment" means that on a sites that are is already substantially developed (i.e., have 35% percent or more of existing impervious hard surface coverage), the creation or addition of impervious hard surfaces; the expansion of a building footprint or addition or replacement of a structure; structural development including construction, installation or expansion of a building or other structure; replacement of impervious hard surface that is not part of a routine maintenance activity; orand land disturbing practices.
+"Redevelopment" means on a site that is already substantially developed (i.e., have 35% or more of existing hard surface coverage), the creation or addition of hard surfaces; the expansion of a building footprint or addition or replacement of a structure; structural development including construction, installation or expansion of a building or other structure; replacement of hard surface that is not part of a routine maintenance activity; or land disturbing practices.